-For a Board case addressing the duty to preserve evidence for an unfair labor practice proceeding, see Queen of the Valley Medical Center, 368 NLRB No. 116, slip op. at 41-44 (2019) (applying the above three-part test and denying the respondent employer's request for adverse inferences against the charging party union for spoliation of records).
+For a Board case addressing the duty to preserve evidence for an unfair labor practice proceeding, see Queen of the Valley Medical Center, 368 NLRB No. 116, slip op. at 41-44 (2019) (applying the three-part test described above and denying the respondent employer's request for adverse inferences against the charging party union for spoliation of records).
 See also McDonald's USA, LLC, 364 NLRB No. 144, slip op. at 2 n.
 5 (2016) (Board found that it was premature to decide whether McDonald's preservation efforts had been sufficient and what sanctions would be appropriate until after McDonald's had completed searching all sources available to it within the scope of the court-enforced subpoena); and BP Amoco Chemical-Chocolate Bayou, 351 NLRB 614, 636 (2007) (rejecting the General Counsel's request in an 8(a)(3) termination/reduction-in-force case for an adverse inference based on the supervisors' destruction of the worksheets they used during the termination selection process, as the respondent had no legal duty to retain the records and there was no business or personal reason for the supervisors to keep them).

-Regarding the duty to preserve evidence for a compliance/backpay proceeding, see Lucky Cab Co., 366 NLRB No. 56, slip op. at 7 (2018) (rejecting the employer's request in the backpay proceeding for a "negative spoliation inference" based on the discriminatee's failure to retain expense receipts, as the employer had the burden in a backpay proceeding to establish fraudulent concealment, and there was no direct or circumstantial evidence that the discriminatee had willfully destroyed the receipts to prevent them from being discovered).
+Regarding the duty to preserve evidence for a compliance/backpay proceeding, see Lucky Cab Co., 366 NLRB No. 56, slip op. at 7 (2018) (rejecting the employer's request in the backpay proceeding for a "negative spoliation inference" based on the discriminatee's failure to retain expense receipts, as the employer had the burden in a backpay proceeding to establish fraudulent concealment, and there was no direct or circumstantial evidence that the discriminatee had willfully destroyed the receipts to prevent them from being discovered), enfd. mem.
+818 Fed.
+Appx.
+638 (9th Cir.
+2020).
+See also Santa Barbara News-Press, 370 NLRB No. 70, slip op. at 5-6 (2021) (rejecting the employer's argument in the backpay proceeding that all of the union's claimed bargaining expenses should be denied because the underlying receipts had been shredded, as they were destroyed pursuant to the union's normal document destruction policy or to clear up work space, and there was ample other evidence of the claimed expenses, including detailed contemporaneous expense reports).

 See also Dauman Pallet, Inc., 314 NLRB 185, 213 (1994).
 In that case, the judge exercised his discretion to defer issues of "piercing the corporate veil" and personal liability to the compliance proceeding, but did not revoke the General Counsel's subpoena for this reason to the extent it sought such information.
 Rather, he ordered the respondent to "preserve" and "maintain" documents related to these issues for later use at the compliance stage.